daddykev/ddex-workbench/blueprint.md

 ## Project Overview

-DDEX Workbench is an open-source suite of tools for working with DDEX standards, starting with ERN 4.3 validation and expanding to include DSR processing and collaborative metadata management.
+DDEX Workbench is an open-source suite of tools for working with DDEX standards, starting with ERN validation (supporting versions 3.8.2, 4.2, and 4.3) and expanding to include DSR processing and collaborative metadata management.

 ### Vision
 Create modern, accessible tools that lower the barrier to entry for DDEX implementation, serving everyone from independent artists to major labels.